YottaDB/YDBDoc/AdminOpsGuide/extending.rst

 - Executable files (either binary images or shell scripts) that can be executed directly from the shell.

+- Include files, such as those needed to compile software that accesses plugins.

 - Other (non-executable) files, such as configuration files.
-Source code for C and other languages is traditionally not installed in the same sub-directories as executable code, since C programs are not introspective.
+As C programs are not introspective, source code for C and other non-introspective languages would not be installed with plugins.

 In addition to files installed under :code:`$ydb_dist` which are common to all application processes using them, when a plugin executes